TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/NextSteps/Administrators/Index.rst

 TypoScript
 ==========

-While the already mentioned :ref:`t3sitepackage:start` teaches you the TypoScript you need to create a sitepackage, it is not a bad idea to get yourself a TypoScript introduction.
+While the :ref:`t3sitepackage:start` teaches you the TypoScript required to create a sitepackage, it is not a bad idea to get yourself more familiar with TypoScript first.

 :ref:`TypoScript in 45 Minutes <t3ts45:start>` guides you through the
 basics of *TypoScript*.